Skip to main content

 Macrocytosis symptoms

-Macrocytic anaemia causes symptoms that you get with any other kind of anaemia.
-If it's mild you may not get any symptoms.
+Macrocytic anaemia causes the same symptoms as with any other kind of anaemia.
+In mild macrocytic anaemia you may not get any symptoms.
 You're more likely to notice symptoms if you are older or have coronary heart disease.
-Younger people can be quite anaemic without noticing any problems at all.
+Younger people can sometimes be quite anaemic without noticing any problems at all.

 Symptoms you may notice include: